 Our core product is the PDGS SW infrastructure enabling mission specific data ingestion and processing.
 The modular and scalable Ground Segment features multimission acquisition, real time ingestion, data processing and dissemination.
 XPR participated to Core PDGS implementation of Sentinel 1, 2, and 3.
 XPR SW is running in all ESA Copernicus PDGS operating centers.
-We design and develop Facilities and Tools to support functions performed at ground segment.
-Exprivia have designed, developed, tested and certified different Processors (SAR, optical, meteorogical, altimetric, gravimetric) to consent both basic and value-added (L0, L1A, L1B and L2) products generation.
+We design and develop facilities and tools to support functions performed at ground segment.
+Exprivia has designed, developed, tested and certified different Processors (SAR, optical, meteorogical, altimetric, gravimetric) to consent both basic and value-added (L0, L1A, L1B and L2) products generation.
 Exprivia also realized related Quality Control and Calibration/Validation Facilities.
-We develop Applications for both research (VR& AR for 3D models and scientific data visualization) and commercial/operational activities (e.g. EMSA IMDatE maritime surveillance system) Exprivia is implementing, but also developing innovative technology.
+We develop applications for both research (VR& AR for 3D models and scientific data visualization) and commercial/operational activities (e.g. EMSA IMDatE maritime surveillance system).
+Exprivia is implementing but also developing innovative technology.
 From large-scale industrial systems to Internet of Things, Exprivia has been driving forward innovation in Space, Cloud Computing and Healthcare.

 In November 2020, Exprivia won ESA contract for LTA Service.
-It aims at transformation of mission "dedicated" EO ground systems into "multi-mission" services with web architecture and cloud based services.
+It aims at the transformation of mission "dedicated" EO ground systems into "multi-mission" services with web architecture and cloud based services.
 Exprivia is the first Italian company working on a Long Term Data preservation of this importance (9 PB of data in 18 months).
-Also the first European company and one of the world few to base the long-term IT data archiving on optical media.
+It is also the first European company and one of the few in the world to base the long-term IT data archiving on optical media.
 For the next 10-50 years, LTA service will archive data acquired by the Copernicus satellites.
 Daily, the service ingests about 1 TB of data per satellite mission from the acquisition and processing centres throughout Europe.
 It extracts and stores metadata on, near and off line, catalogues them, supply registered users with data for higher-level products.

 In 2020, EUM outsourced an Integration and Verification (I&V) MM ground segment service to (Exprivia and GMV Prime) for: